-Install Sheetgo here.
-Log in with your Dropbox account.
+Install Sheetgo by clicking the blue button below, Log in with your Dropbox account.

 Once inside the web application, you can connect any Excel or CSV file stored in your Dropbox to another file, and you can also connect to files stored in Google Drive.

 Step 2: Select your source data

 To create a connection between Dropbox files, click Connect.
 Select Multiple files as your source data.
 This will allow you to consolidate (or merge) data from multiple Excel, CSV, or TSV files stored in Dropbox.
 Please note you cannot consolidate data from Google Sheets files stored in Dropbox — but that’s easy to do if you have a Google Drive account.

 Click Select files.
 Sheetgo opens on the right-hand side and here you can select Excel files straight from Dropbox.

 After you have selected each file, make sure you select the correct source tab (worksheet).
 Sheetgo pulls data from individual tabs, so if you have a large workbook, make sure your source data is coming from the right worksheet.

 In this example, we will select 3 Excel files to merge into a master workbook: Sales Region A, Sales Region B, and Sales Region C.